 Firm participates in Copyright Society panel on copyright law and the music industry

 February 21, 2011 – David Given participated on a recent panel featuring several digital music business experts organized by the Northern California Chapter of the Copyright Society of the U.S.A.
 Entitled "Is Copyright Law Harming or Helping the Music Industry," the panel covered such topics as the workings of the Digital Millenium Copyright Act, the decisions in the Io v.
 Veoh Networks and Viacom v.
 YouTube cases, and the future of collective licensing regimes here and abroad.
-To view a webcast of the panel's discussion, click here.

 Court sanctions Anthem Blue Cross for refusing to produce plaintiff's own claim file and other discovery abuse in balance billing case